 - a.
 Competition is given more emphasis with these teams. - b.
 Coaches have the prerogative to determine player time based on the coach's assessment of coach-ability, skill, and commitment demonstrated by the student. - c.
-Eighth graders will automatically be placed on the varsity team if volunteers will be allowed to function as coach, assistant coach, or parent assistant until he or she has taken the course and submits a certificate of completion to the athletic director.
+Eighth graders will automatically be placed on the varsity team if they attend tryouts and choose not to play at a lower level.